Education & Internship Programs

 In the Philippine culture, the higher the educational attainment, the higher the likelihood of landing a decent-paying job.
 One of the sad realities faced by Filipinos is that no matter how skilled or experienced a person who did not finish one’s studies is, another unskilled or unexperienced person with a high school or college degree will get the job.
 Due to poverty, most underprivileged families can only afford to send to school one of many siblings, whom the family will most likely rely on in the future after graduating.

-For a monthly pledge of only 40 US$ for elementary students and 45 US$ for high school students, sponsored children will receive educational materials, uniforms, school bags, as well as daily lunch and snacks.
+For a monthly pledge of only 40 US$ for elementary students, 45 US$ for junior high school students, and 50 US$ for senior high school students, sponsored children will receive educational materials, uniforms, books, as well as daily lunch and snacks.
 By sponsoring education for one or more children, you help build independent and educated individuals with a bright future, as well as pave the way for more families to be brought out of poverty.

 Category 1 Kindergarten (ages 4-6 years old)